austin0/SpotifyAlbumParser/README.md

 ### SpotifyAlbumParser

-This script uses the Spotify API and Spotipy repository to pull info about a selected album from Spotify servers and then parse it into PostGreSQL form for insertion into a database.
+This script uses the Spotify API and Spotipy repository to pull info about a selected album from Spotify servers and then parse it into PostgreSQL form for insertion into a database.

 ### Requirements